sebvu/workout-tracker/README.md

 notes

-- configuration options are in `config.toml`, but there isn't anything to configure yet
+- configuration options are in `config.toml`
 - added back `webscraper.py` (sorry for how messy it is)